 Do you need to titrate down or off your dose?

 Not usually, but some sensitive patients may find better results by slowly reducing their dose over time.

 Can adrenal glandulars be combined with other medications and supplements such as adaptogens?

-In most cases you can definitely (and should seriously consider) using glandulars in combination with other therapies including adrenal adaptogens and vitamins that nourish adrenal function.
+In most cases, you can definitely (and should seriously consider) use glandulars in combination with other therapies including adrenal adaptogens and vitamins that nourish adrenal function.